stevecj/pyurll/README.md

 The portion of the full path that precedes the query part (if present).

-In other contexts, a Pathname may be referred to as a Path or a File Path.
+What we are calling the Pathname here is also frequently referred to as the "path" or "file path" elsewhere.

 ### Query Part and Query
 The Query Part is the portion of the full path that starts with a "?"